'We must not give up,' ABA President-elect Mary Smith says

 “As lawyers, we must counter the notion that the threats to our democracy are political issues,” she said.
 “Let me be clear: They are not.
 The rule of law, the integrity of a fundamental right to vote and protecting the independence of the judiciary will always be our special responsibility.
 So, too, is the importance of civil discourse.”

-It is believed that Smith, an enrolled member of the Cherokee Nation and a longtime ABA member, is the first female Native American president-elect of the association.
+Smith, an enrolled member of the Cherokee Nation and a longtime ABA member, is the first female Native American president-elect of the association.

 She served as ABA secretary from 2017 to 2020 and on the ABA Board of Governors for seven years.
 She was also a member of the House of Delegates and has been active in the Section of Litigation, the Commission on Women in the Profession and what is now the Section of Civil Rights and Social Justice.